ErbinJames/Library_4a/README.md

     }
     ```

-  - **Failure:** If the token is invalid, expired, already used, or if the title is empty or the book already exists, an appropriate error message will be returned.
+  - **Failure:** An appropriate error message will be returned if the token is invalid, expired, already used, the title is empty, or the book already exists.

 **b.
-Display Books** - Displays a list of books from the database.
+Display Books** - presents a database list of books.

 - **Endpoint:** `/book/display`
 - **Method:** `GET`